scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Level Required:** 6/14/23

 Only usable when targeted by an attack, maneuver, spell attack, or when travelling over hazardous terrain.
 You dive to avoid the attack, making a dexterity save instead of the normal save for the attack.
-On success you avoid the attack and may move up to 2 tiles in any direction.
+On success you avoid the attack and may move a tile in any direction.
 This maneuver may only be used once per round.

 ***Enhanced:*** You have expertise on the dexterity save.

-***Superior:*** You may move up to 3 tiles instead of 2.
+***Superior:*** You may move up to 2 tiles instead of 1.
 After you move you take up a defensive position, allowing you to reroll 2 defense dice against ranged attacks and spell attacks.

 ### Level 7